Create plugins

 java -cp "/path/to/transformer.jar:$/path/to/otoroshi.jar" play.core.server.ProdServerStart

-then, in your service descriptor, you can chose your transformer in the list.
+then, in the route designer, you can chose your transformer in the list.
 If you want to do it from the API, you have to defined the transformerRef using cp: prefix like

 {